levin-vladislav/PhysicsSimulator/docs/architecture.md

 # Architecture
-In this file I will describe the architecture of the project, contents of each file etc.
+This file describesw the project's architecture and the contents of each component.
 ## List of contents
 1. [Libraries](#libraries)
 2. [High-level Overview](#high-level-overview)